kedro-org/kedro/docs/source/logging/index.md

 ### Change the verbosity of specific parts of Kedro

-You can also customise logging at the runtime and redefine the logging configuration provided in the `logging.yml` when using jupyter notebook.
+You can also customise logging at runtime and redefine the logging configuration provided in the `logging.yml` when using jupyter notebook.
-In the example below we change a logging level to `WARNING` for the `kedro.io.data_catalog` component logger specifically, the logging for the rest of the components will remain unchanged.
+The example below demonstrates how you can change the logging level from default `INFO` to `WARNING` for the `kedro.io.data_catalog` component logger specifically, the logging for the rest of the components will remain unchanged.
 The same can be done for higher/lower-level components without affecting the top-level.

 Add the following to a cell in your notebook: